-Bitcoin’s legality was always going to be a controversial conversation.
+Bitcoin’s (BTC) legality was always going to be a controversial conversation.
 How does a government approach a decentralized global digital asset that wasn’t meant to be controlled by a centralized party or an organization?
 A new form of currency that’s censorship-resistant and is community-focused?
+But, is Bitcoin regulated?

 For example, legal parties can’t allow unauthorized parties to manage crypto, much like they can’t allow just anyone to manage traditional fiat currencies.
 Regulators aim to establish new guidelines regarding businesses providing crypto custody or managing digital assets in other ways.
 This task is further complicated, as some assets are considered securities, while others are property.
 Then, there are also derivatives and other aspects of the investment process.

 Should profiting off of an airdrop be taxed differently than an investment gain from cryptocurrency trading?
 Where do hard forks come into play?
-Do governments allow mining profits, how are they taxed and how is the process monitored?
+Do governments allow mining profits and if so, how are they taxed and how is the process monitored?
 And, where is Bitcoin accepted legally?

 Regulations may vary based simply on how mining works for each network and if an entity is mining for personal or business reasons, even for their yearly income levels.
 Some companies might pay employees from earnings gained during mining as well, which would take various policies to regulate.